'Freebie February' gives thousands of vouchers for Cedar Rapids attractions

-People can sign up for free tickets at The African American Museum of Iowa, Hawkeye Downs, Brucemore, Cedar Rapids Museum of Art, National Czech & Slovak Museum & Library, Indian Creek Nature Center, ImOn Ice Arena, Theatre Cedar Rapids and The History Center at tourismcedarrapids.com/free-admission.
+People can sign up for free tickets for the African American Museum of Iowa, Hawkeye Downs, Brucemore, Cedar Rapids Museum of Art, National Czech & Slovak Museum & Library, Indian Creek Nature Center, ImOn Ice Arena, Theatre Cedar Rapids and The History Center at tourismcedarrapids.com/free-admission.

-The number of vouchers for each attraction vary between 125 and 900.
+The number of vouchers for each attraction varies from 125 and 900.
 They do not necessarily need to be used in February.

-The program also will include support to future live events at NewBo City Market.
+The program also will include support for future live events at NewBo City Market.

 “These organizations are a critical part of our community,” said Les Garner, the president and chief executive officer of the Greater Cedar Rapids Community Foundation.